 Reminder: the media is a means to broadening citizens’ minds, arousing their curiosity, entertaining, making them laugh or cry.
 One learns a great deal, one reacts.
-A democracy is built on the beliefs of citizens and their determination to fulfill their dreams.
+A democracy is built on the beliefs of citizens and their determination to fulfil their dreams.
 Protecting earned freedom requires constant vigilance.
 The media is the thread that braids the democracy and unites the citizens in protecting liberty.
-Left in the hands of a tyranny and its interests, the media slashes the society and abandons the citizens to vile rumors.
+Left in the hands of a tyranny and its interests, the media is a shame, slashing the society and abandoning the citizens to vile rumours.

 Who art thou?
 Whom do you inform?

 Since Shiism was officially recognized as the State religion in the 16th century, the ayatollahs have taught domestic despotism, which kills the individual’s freewill and secures his blind obedience; they also refined the despotism of the State, which enslaves people and builds an irresponsible nation.
 From the advent of printing, followed by radio and television and now the Internet, the media in Iran is the business of the despotic regime in command; he pays it and sets its mission: consolidating the leader’s figure, brushing off its critics and blocking all social and political evolution.
 In 2015, the Iranian media is a formidable misinformation engine.
 All those who earn their bread by it, from the reporter to the web master, from the cameraman to the screenwriter, including the photographer and graphic designer … all call themselves journalists, like you do.
 All, tens of thousands of them, are orderlies under the supervision of the ministries of censorship and propaganda.
 Like you.
 As despicable as his work, the role played by the censor-propagandist of the ministry is crystal-clear.
 But you, Iranian journalist, what do you do?